rleber/bun/doc/file_format/file_format.md

 All files have a "preamble", which includes general information about its name, format, description, etc.
 I will write more details later, but for now, I suggest you refer to the source in lib/decoder.rb.
+- The first byte of the file contains 01 in the upper half-word, and the number of words in the file in the lower half-word.

 Some other conventions:
 - Unless otherwise noted, characters are stored one per 9-bit byte, left-to-right, in ASCII.